 Migrants were classified into groups according to the level of violence of their states of origin and destination.
 For each migrant, socioeconomic characteristics such as age, gender, education, marital status, economic activity, housing status, and size of the community where they are living are also collected by the Census.
-Table 2 shows the number of migrants coming and going to low-, mid-, and high-violence states as percentage of the total number of residents in each of these states.
+Table 2 shows the number of migrants coming and going to low-, mid-, and high-violence states as percentage of the total number of residents in each of these states (Table 1).

-According to the data, and using expansion factors, 13.3 workers lived in states with low levels of violence in 2010, 17.7 million in states with mid-level of violence, and 8.2 million in states with high levels of violence.
+According to the data, and using the expansion factors, 13.3 million workers lived in states with low levels of violence in 2010, 17.7 million in states with mid-level of violence, and 8.2 million in states with high levels of violence.
 The main destination of the internal migration in Mexico seems to be to states with low levels of violence, regardless the level of violence in the state of origin.
-For example, the total percentage of migrants arriving to states with low level of violence is 2.59%, while this percentage is only 1.74% when the destination is a state with high level of violence.
-However, internal migrants move within the same group of violence.
+For example, the total percentage of migrants arriving to states with low levels of violence is 2.59%, while this percentage is only 1.74% when the destination is a state with high level of violence.
+However, internal migrants seem to move within states with similar levels of violence.
 For instance, 3.26% of migrants coming from high-violence states are moving to other high-violence state, and only 2.04% of them migrate to a state with low level of violence.

 Table 2 shows a summary of statistics for the socioeconomic characteristics of migrants coming from states with low, mid- and high levels of violence.
 Columns A, B and C show the mean (and the standard deviations in parenthesis) for each of the variables in each group.
-The differences of the means between each group (and its standard errors in brackets) are shown in Column D, E and F.
+The differences of the means between each group (and its standard errors in brackets) are shown in Columns D, E and F.

-On average, migrants coming from states with high level of violence are younger than migrants from states with low or mid-level of violence.
-The 69% of them are also male and 64% are married, compared to 66% male and 63% married migrants coming from low-violence states.
-People moving from states with high-level of violence also have lower education and on average, live in smaller municipalities than those coming from low-violence states.
-In terms of income, and before correcting by the price index, migrants coming from high-violence state report having a lower income in 2010 than those coming from low-violence states.
-While the former reported on average an income of MX\$6,075, the latter reported MX\$6,274.
-Most of the mean differences between groups are statistically significant, with the exception of monthly income.
+On average, migrants coming from states with high levels of violence are younger than migrants from states with low or mid-levels of violence.
+69% of them are male and 64% are married, compared to 66% male and 63% married migrants coming from low-violence states.
+People moving from states with high levels of violence also have lower education and on average, live in smaller municipalities than those coming from low-violence states.
+In terms of income, and before correcting by the price index, migrants coming